 This chapter describes the configuration requirements of the blade server.
 Before you continue, make sure that the blade server has the latest version of firmware code.
-For additional information, see "Firmware updates" on page 59.
+For additional information, see "Updating firmware and device drivers" on page 52.

 The following configuration programs come with the blade server: